Empower Your Practice

 Segment Your Market

 The purpose of segmenting your emails is that it allows you to target your emails to the relevant subscribers.
 The easiest way to do this is to group contacts into smaller segments.
 It also keeps irrelevant email content, such as invoices, from being sent to incorrect email addresses.
+Implementing a DKIM check can help in ensuring that only authorized senders are able to send emails to the correct segments, preventing any unauthorized emails from being delivered.

 You want your patients to receive content that is relevant to them, and segmentation is the right way to ensure this.
 Here are ways to collect the data needed to refine your segmentation efforts.